basnijholt/day-one-story-sender/README.md

 ## How to use
 ### Setup stories to send and private variables
-Select the Day One entries in the desktop Day One app and right-click `Open in... -> Plain Text -> TextEdit` and save this in the folder with these scripts.
+Select the Day One entries in the desktop Day One app and right-click `Open in... -> JSON -> TextEdit` and save this in the folder with these scripts.

 Edit the `private_variables_example.py` and save as `private_variables.py`.